Winner of the 2019 Washington State Book Award!

 USA and Canada: £12.99 plus varying p&p shown at checkout

 Handheld Press is proud to have published So Lucky, the UK edition of award-winning novelist Nicola Griffith’s stupendous new novel.
-It was shortlisted for the 2019 Washington State Book Award, named one of the Boston Globe’s Best Books of 2018, and was shortlisted for the 2019 Tournament of Books.
+It WON the 2019 Washington State Book Award, was named one of the Boston Globe’s Best Books of 2018, and was shortlisted for the 2019 Tournament of Books.
 The American Library Association named it as one of 2018’s best fiction books on their Over the Rainbow Booklist, and it sure deserves to be there.

 Watch our video explaining how Handheld came to publish So Lucky.